rparaula/2026-Air-Quality-Summer-Research/preprocessing/README.md

   - `road_impact_score`
   - `facility_impact_score`
 - Lag features such as `us_aqi_past_1`, `us_aqi_past_2`, etc.
-- Optional low-cardinality-filtered and variance-filtered columns.
+- Optionally low-cardinality-filtered and variance-filtered columns are removed.

 The main script also writes metadata and logs: